abheek-pathirana/MathNet/README.md

 	•	Incorporate a fallback or “normal” language model to gracefully handle non-math inputs.
 	•	Consider increasing sequence length if experimenting with larger or more complex datasets.
 	•	Regularly update and test gating network to minimize misrouting between experts.
+    •	Use the RLHF dataset made in MathNet after repeated use for fine tuning.

 # Recommendations (for general use)
 	•	Since it wasnt trained on a wide dataset nor does it have a high parameter count expect it to be unusable in any area it wasnt trained in.
 	•	Give it very simple prompts and stick to the format avalable in the datasets(you can find them at "MathNet/src"
 	•	Stick to the max token lenght and try to keep the input less than 30 tokens.
     •   Use "if x-5=7 what is x?" format when asking algebraic questions.
+	•   Give MathNet the rating when it asks for it. (will be helpful if you were to finetune it later)

  # Future Work
 	•	Integrate a fallback general-purpose language model to handle non-math queries gracefully.
 	•	Expand pretraining datasets with diverse, real-world math problems to improve robustness.
 	•	Enhance gating network accuracy to reduce routing errors.
+ 	•   Fine tune the model using RLHF. (already in the process of collecting data)
 	•	Increase model capabilities to handle more complex algebraic expressions and multi-step reasoning.
 	•	Optimize inference speed for deployment on resource-constrained devices.